Mikastiv/int_cmp/README.md

 assert!(x.cmp_ne(y));
 ```

+# TODOs
+- Add support for usize

 # Contributing
-Any Pull Request is welcome, however small your contribution may be !
+Any Pull Request is welcome, however small your contribution may be!